On fast CP violating interactions in leptogenesis: Introduction

 We will consider the evolution of the different matter density asymmetries as described by the classical Boltzmann equations (BE).
 In the equation for the lepton asymmetry, the role of the Yukawa interactions of the heavy neutrinos can be separated in two different type of terms.
 On one hand, the so called ``source terms'' involve the production of lepton asymmetry independently of the amount that is present in the Universe.
 On the other hand, there are ``washout terms'' proportional to the lepton asymmetry which tend to erase the asymmetry populating the Universe at each instant.
 The main point raised in this work is that when the Yukawa interactions are much faster than the expansion rate of the Universe, at each instant the thermal bath has time to relax, in the sense that the amount of asymmetry being produced equals the amount being destroyed.
 This observation leads to a simple and accurate approximation for the evolution of the lepton asymmetry valid whenever the relevant Yukawa interactions are fast relative to the expansion rate and the lepton asymmetry is not changing abruptly (we will be more precise about this later).
-The approximation cannot describe the very last stage of leptogenesis when the asymmetry freezes, therefore it is not so worthful for obtaining accurate values of the final matter-antimatter asymmetry.
+The approximation cannot describe the very last stage of leptogenesis when the asymmetry freezes, therefore it is not so worthful for obtaining accurate values of the final matter-antimatter asymmetry (which can be obtained solving numerically the BE or in many cases using analytical approximations~\cite{kolb90,buchmuller04,abada06II}).
 Notwithstanding it is useful to understand in a simple way many features of leptogenesis, in particular the dependence of the produced lepton asymmetry on the different parameters of the model.
+Furthermore, an advantage compared to the existing analytical approximations is that, being based on a simple physical argument, the approximation presented here can readily be generalized to include flavour effects and spectator processes, and its application to different types of models for leptogenesis is in many cases straightforward.

 The paper is organized as follows.
 In Sec.~2 we describe the main ideas and introduce the approximation, starting with the unflavoured case and then generalizing to the flavoured one.
 In Sec.~3 we apply the approximation to study the role of flavour changing interactions (FCI), i.e. interactions between different lepton flavours which conserve total lepton number, showing some non trivial effects and in Sec.~4 we summarize.